wendellmeset/HackBackDoor-Src/README.md

+Why not fork leaked hb src cause funni
+Also bye.

+Original readme of leak:

 ### If you still think lllllllllllllIlllIllIIIllIIIllll is an error in the decompile/deobuscating its not you retarded piece of sh** and if you ask me again i will block you